 - ✓ Each person who wants to use Dragon must have his or her own profile.
 Creating one is a short process guided by a series of screens.
-Profiles from versions 11 and 10 can be upgraded with the Upgrade Wizard.
+Profiles from versions 12 and 13 can be upgraded to 14.
 (Important: After upgrading, launch Accuracy Tuning from the Audio menu). - ✓ Make sure your microphone is properly connected and positioned, and the appropriate audio source is selected.
-See our website for details on special sources like recorders and wireless microphones, as well as the use of the Dragon Remote Microphone app or the Dragon recorder app with Dragon. - ✓ In editions Premium and up, you can add a source to an existing profile (for instance, if after using Dragon with your USB microphone you wish to also dictate using your smartphone as a wireless microphone).
-Whatever source is used, you will access the same vocabulary and optional settings (as well as custom commands, if applicable). - ✓ Even if your edition supports the transcription of spoken recordings, we recommend starting out with a microphone source as opposed to a recorder source. - ✓ When reading a training text, speak clearly but naturally using the same volume, pitch and pace you are likely to use day-to-day.
+See our website for details on special sources like recorders and wireless microphones, as well as the use of the Dragon Remote Microphone app or the Dragon recorder app with Dragon. - ✓ In editions Premium and up, you can add a source to an existing profile (for instance, if after using Dragon with your USB microphone you wish to also dictate using your built-in microphone).
+Whatever source is used, you will benefit from the same vocabulary and optional settings (as well as custom commands, if applicable). - ✓ Even if your edition supports the transcription of spoken recordings, we recommend starting out with a microphone source. - ✓ When reading a text for acoustic training, speak clearly but naturally using the same volume, pitch and pace you are likely to use day-to-day.
 Try to read what is prompted as if you were dictating your own words.
-Use the Redo and Skip buttons as needed, as use the Pause button if you need to clear your throat or speak to someone. - ✓ During profile creation, Dragon offers to perform a basic adaptation of your profile's vocabulary based on text in your Documents folder as well as on sent e-mails.
-Feel free to skip that step but be sure to use Dragon's powerful personalization tools as soon as possible after profile creation finishes. - ✓ Dragon's scheduled tasks are designed to help improve accuracy over time.
-Be sure to schedule them for a time when your computer will be on but Dragon will not be running. - ✓ By default, the Learning Center opens automatically when a user profile opens.
-By default, it is set to "Floating."
-If you'd prefer it docked, keep in mind the possible impact on Desktop items.
-Note: If you are using a Bluetooth microphone, make sure that it is not only powered up, but also active (that is, in "call mode").
-On the Plantronics Calisto microphone, this is achieved by pressing the headset's button.
-Please see your microphone's user guide for details, including how to charge the headset and how to pair it with the dongle if necessary.
+Use the Pause button if you need to clear your throat or speak to someone. - ✓ Dragon's scheduled tasks are designed to help improve accuracy over time.
+Be sure to schedule them for a time when your computer will be on but Dragon will not be running.